Quick guide to transom mounted transducer set up [less detailed version]

 QUICK REFERENCE — 6 Principles at a Glance

-- Get as close to the keel as possible — cleanest, most stable water flow
+- Get as close to the keel as possible — but keep outside prop diameter

-- Know where your strakes are — position between them, never behind them
+- Know where your strakes are — position between them, not behind them

 - Don't trust your welded transom plate — verify it against all principles

-- Your transom plate design could be working against you — gap and height matter
+- Your transom plate design could be working against you — try to attain a minimal gap from transom to transducer. touching is best[cant achieve with factory mount]

-- Transducer height — skim first, go lower if needed
+- Transducer height — start with skim first, go lower if needed

 - Transducer angle — parallel to the water at chosen speed